 Gut health is a term thrown around, but what does it mean?
 Gut health refers to the condition of your digestive system.
-The gut microbiota is the collection of microbes that live inside your intestines, where they help you digest food, absorb nutrients, and keep harmful bacteria at bay.
+The gut microbiota is the collection of microbes that live inside your intestines, where they help you digest your meals, absorb nutrients, and keep harmful bacteria at bay.

 The importance of gut health for bodybuilders can’t be overstated.
 It has been shown that gut flora is essential in gaining muscle mass, losing weight, and feeling energetic throughout the day.
-In our latest episode of the Generation Iron Podcast, Victor Martinez discusses the do’s and don’ts for gut health and how it can affect your bodybuilding career and lifestyle.
+The topic was even discussed in an episode of the Generation Iron Podcast, Victor Martinez discusses the do’s and don’ts for gut health and how it can affect your bodybuilding career and lifestyle.

 What Leads to Poor Gut Health?

-Poor lifestyle choices, such as insufficient sleep, alcohol abuse, and eating unhealthy foods, leads to gut health issues (2).
+Poor lifestyle choices, such as insufficient sleep, abuse of alcohol, and eating unhealthy foods, leads to gut health issues (2).
 Moreover, a lack of physical activity can also alter your gut bacteria (3).

 Chronic diseases like autoimmune disorders and IBS are linked with poor gut health.
-These chronic diseases can negatively impact your ability to gain muscle, which is why it’s so crucial that you know how to fix your gut health if you have one of these conditions.
+These chronic diseases can negatively impact your ability to gain muscle and lose body fat, which is why it’s so crucial that you know how to fix your gut health if you have one of these conditions.